As a fitness enthusiast, I never thought that I would switch over to a plant based diet.

 Vitamin B12 cannot be synthesized by humans or animals.
 Animals get it by consuming bacteria that are present in soil and in different types of bugs.
 Humans subsequently get the Vitamin B12 by consuming animal products that have ingested the B12 producing bacteria.

 B12 is important in the development of red blood cells and in DNA synthesis.
 It is one of the most common nutritional deficiencies in the United States, and even more common in vegetarians/vegans.
-If you follow a strict plant based diet, you will need to supplement B12 or eat foods fortified with this critical vitamin.
+If you follow a strict plant based diet, you will need to supplement B12 (this is the one we use) or eat foods fortified with this critical vitamin.

 Iron is actually the most common nutritional deficiency in the world.
 Iron has a primary role in binding oxygen in your blood to help facilitate oxygen transport to tissues in your body.
 A lack of iron in your diet will lead to iron deficiency anemia.